weiwa6/SecureX-ISE-wf/README.md

 1. An email account that supports either POP3 or IMAP.
 A Gmail account is used as an example in this case.
 2. Cisco SecureX Account
 3. Import [0002-Talos-SingleBlogPostToCTRCasebook](https://github.com/CiscoSecurity/sxo-05-security-workflows/tree/Main/Workflows/0002-Talos-SingleBlogPostToCTRCasebook__definition_workflow_01KEM2V2JAIPS3zmyEiCmuy3kvr3wxHrEuJ "0002-Talos-SingleBlogPostToCTRCasebook") from github with all dependencies.
-4. Cisco Webex Team Account (Optional), this is used to receive messages from the workflow)
+4. Cisco Webex Team Account (Optional), this is used to receive messages from the workflow.

 ### Installation Steps
 Please follow the below steps exactly to get started!